sailpoint-oss/sailpoint-cli/cmd/root/root.md

 ==Long==
 # SailPoint CLI
-The SailPoint CLI allows you to administer your IdentityNow tenant from the command line.
+The SailPoint CLI allows you to administer your Identity Security Cloud tenant from the command line.

-Navigate to the [CLI Documentation](https://developer.sailpoint.com/idn/tools/cli) for more information.
+Navigate to the [CLI Documentation](https://developer.sailpoint.com/docs/tools/cli) for more information.

 ====